The Toronto Area Security Klatch is presently managed by a Steering Committee that was formed in October 2004.

 Brian Bourne, CISSP

 Brian has a passion for security and has been an active member of the IT security community for over 25 years.
-Being part of the IT community has always been important to Brian and his entrepreneurial spirit and industry experiences are what helped establish TASK and SecTor as part of Black Arts Illuminated.
+Being part of the IT community has always been important to Brian and his entrepreneurial spirit and industry experiences are what helped establish TASK and SecTor.

 Brian was the founder of CMS Consulting Inc. and Infrastructure Guardian Inc. which became part of New Signature.
 The two organizations (professional services and managed services respectively) provided deep Microsoft expertise working with mid to large enterprise customers.
 After handing over the reins, he left New Signature.